- What is an Irrevocable Trust?

-What are the disadvantages of an Irrevocable Trust?
+- What are the advantages of an Irrevocable Trust?

 - Estate tax savings: Assets held in an irrevocable trust are not included in the grantor’s (the person who set it up and funded it) estate, thus escaping estate taxes (more on this under “ILITs”).

 - Creditor protection: Because the grantor no longer controls the assets held in the irrevocable trust, creditors cannot reach it (there are exceptions).